hero media

 This trail is one of the most beautiful in NSW.
 (Image: RBrand/DCCEEW)

-All finishers will receive a race memento and a Blue Mountains Explorer bus pass, and podium prizes (male, female, non-binary categories) will be awarded.
-Forty-plus additional random prizes will also be donated by local businesses.
+Everyone’s a winner in this race, with all finishers receiving a race memento and a Blue Mountains Explorer bus pass.
+Podium prizes (male, female, non-binary categories) will also be awarded and forty-plus additional random prizes will be donated by local businesses.

-Those looking to make a weekend out of the event should refuel at one of the region’s best cafes or cosy pubs, and book a stay at one of the cute country accommodations in Leura or the delightful Lilianfels Blue Mountains Resort & Spa
+Those looking to make a weekend out of the event should refuel at one of the region’s best cafes or cosy pubs, and book a stay at one of the cute country accommodations in Leura or the delightful Ardour Lilianfels.

 Need tips, more detail or itinerary ideas tailored to you?
 Ask AT.